At a Glance

 In a survey of employers who had hired our graduates within a year of graduation, 100 percent rated the quality of UW HIHIM graduates as satisfactory to excellent.
 To learn about HIHIM career paths, see the Careers page.

-You can attend full time or part time, finishing the program in one or two years.
+You can attend full time or part time, finishing the program in two to three years.
 The HIHIM adviser can guide you on the best study plan.
 Classes begin in the late afternoon and run through the evening on the UW campus in Seattle.

 The program is geared to UW undergraduates or transfer students who are interested in the field of health informatics and health information management.
 For details on admissions requirements, see the Admissions page.